IBM-Security/ibm-application-gateway-resources/python/doc/ResourceServerWorkerThreads.md

 ## Description

 Specifies the limits that can be set on the percentage of worker threads that may be consumed by this resource server.

+Example:
+resource_servers:
+  - path: "/example"
+    # ...
+    worker_threads:
+      soft_limit: 60
+      hard_limit: 80

 ## Properties